 I’m Debbie Moon, founder of Genetic Lifehacks, and I’m on a mission to help you understand how your unique genetic makeup influences your health—and what you can do about it.

-My journey into genetics started with curiosity and many questions: Why did standard nutritional advice never quite work for me?
-When I analyzed my own 23andMe data, things clicked into place.
+My journey into genetics started with curiosity and many questions, such as why standard nutritional advice never quite worked for me.
+When I analyzed my own 23andMe data over ten years ago, things clicked into place.
 I discovered vitamins that actually worked for my body—and more importantly, why.
-Moreover, I found that the first few genes and supplements were just the tip of the iceberg as far as what research shows.
-I want to share that passion with you so that you can learn how to apply genetics to your diet and lifestyle decisions.

 My Background